reymon359/how-to-live/advices/index.md

 some of them contradict, dont take anything here too serious, let it flow, adapt, etc

+How to live choose your problems javier sunco

 Don't hurry up changing things, change them when they need to be changed.